 Georgia Tech will provide honor cords for undergraduate students based on their previous semester's cumulative GPA.
-Students are expected to pick up their honor cords at one of the following locations:

 Graduates are permitted to wear additional items if given by officially sanctioned Georgia Tech honor societies or student organizations.
 You are responsible for obtaining from the student organization any honors accessories to which you are entitled.

 Please note that the distribution of honor cords for commencement and the notation of tentative honors in the commencement program are based on whether the student meets the minimum number of hours (60) and the required minimum GPA for the three levels of honor at the time they enter their graduating term.
 In other words, honors at commencement are based on the hours accumulated and the GPA that exists at the beginning of the graduating term.

 GPA Requirement with a minimum of 60 institutional credits earned: